I. Duties of the Dean

 - Curricular Development (including new courses; evidence of impact)

-- Professional Pedagogical Development (workshops; learning communities; master classes)
+- Professional Pedagogical Development (workshops; learning communities, master classes)

 - Teaching Publications (including scholarship of teaching and learning; textbooks)